A few days ago I hit a major milestone in my side hustle journey…

 Matched betting is NOT gambling.

-If done correctly, you will make money each time.
+If done correctly, you should make money each time.

 How to take advantage of free bets

 The thing that makes matched betting different from gambling is that we balance out each bet we make by placing an opposite bet (this is called a ‘lay bet’) on a different website.